🚦 Essential Knowledge

 Broken White Line

-Double White Lines
+Double White Lines (solid)

-Do not cross these lines under any circumstances.
+Do not cross these lines.

 Single Yellow Line